Siege of Derbent (1796): Initial moves

-Despite Zubov's troubles in Kizlyar, 4180 soldier strong vanguard troops under Ivan Savelyev's command was first to arrive at outskirts of Derbent.
-Initially, the general offered Shaykh Ali Khan to submit join forces against Agha Muhammad Shah Qajar.
-Young khan, trying to prolong negotiations at first replied to the message that he was afraid of Qajars and then said his religion forbids him to state infidels inside the city quarters.
-Savelyev responded by bombarding city walls twice.
-Shaykh Ali hoped for a Qajar or an Ottoman relief to come and thus prolonged the negotiations.
-He sent an envoy named Haji beg to Ottoman Empire in April, and an emissary named Qadir beg to Agha Muhammad Khan.
-Qadir beg returned with news of refusal from Agha Muhammad.
+Despite Zubov's troubles in Kizlyar, a 4,180 strong vanguard under Ivan Savelyev's command was the first to arrive at the outskirts of Derbent.
+Initially, the general offered Shaykh Ali Khan to submit and join forces with him against Agha Muhammad Shah Qajar.
+The khan, trying to prolong negotiations at first, replied to the message that he was afraid of the Qajars and then said his religion forbade him from stating infidels inside the city quarters.
+Savelyev responded by bombarding the city walls twice.
+Shaykh Ali hoped for a Qajar or an Ottoman relief force to come and thus prolong the negotiations.
+The khan sent an envoy named Haji Beg to the Ottomans in April, and an emissary named Qadir Beg to Agha Muhammad Khan.
+Qadir Beg returned with news of refusal from Agha Muhammad.
 His envoy to Ottomans however was killed on the road.
-According to the letter which was later recovered, Shaykh Ali denounced Dagestani leaders and Iranian shah, calling them traitors, while requesting from the Porte as the head of Islam.
+According to the letter which was later recovered, Shaykh Ali denounced the Dagestani leaders and the Iranian shah, calling them traitors, while requesting aid from the Sublime Porte as the head of Islam.
 Left without major allies, Shaykh Ali had to rely on reinforcements from Gazikumukh khan Surkhay II.

 Meanwhile, Zubov's army arrived at Tarki on 26 April, received submissions from Shamkhal of Tarki and other Dagestani leaders, who told him about alternative and secret narrow gorges in Dagestan that circumvents Derbent.
 Zubov sent his subordinate Bulgakov to take this road besiege Derbent from other side.

 Bulgakov arrived at Darvag on May 11, Zubov arrived at Derbent on May 13–14.
 His patrols were met with fire and arrows from Shaykh Ali's soldiers hiding in the mountains and ravines, four miles away from the city.
 This skirmish lasted more than three hours, until the Grebensky and Volga Cossacks dismounted and the third battalion of the Caucasian Jäger Corps forced the Derbentis out of the ambush, retreating into the fortress.

 Bulgakov on the other hand had to travel with 6,000 soldiers on 85 kilometers of road following the guidance of Ghāzī Rustam of Tabasaran.
 However, Ghāzī's brother secretly informed Shaykh Ali that there were no more than 8,000 Russian troops.
 According to Russian reports the 3-km hike was so steep that it was very difficult to follow the artillery and the convoy, so that until noon only one battalion of infantry and Cossacks with their convoys could be transported over the mountain.
 Almost all the people and riding horses were used to help the draft.
 Later in the afternoon it began to rain, which continued until the next morning.
 The clay soil of the mountain became so slippery that to help six horses that harnessed to a 12-pound gun, they were forced to send up to 200 soldiers, but even they could hardly move the gun from its place.